 Yin – Yin is the practice of stilling both the body and mind through long held stretches (usually 2-5 minutes), mostly practiced on the floor.
 Yin targets the connective tissues and joints, opening up parts of the body that often need the most attention.
 A focus on deep breathing will also help to cultivate relaxation.
 Various meditation techniques may be used during Yin as well.

 Bhakti Yin – In Bhakti Yin, we utilize a repetitive mantra to bring peace and stillness to the mind.
 You will learn about the mantra or chant and it’s intended purpose, including any gods/goddesses associated with the mantra.
 Class will begin with 108 repetitions of the mantra and may include use of hand mudras.
 The chanting work will take place during a physical Yin practice, which targets the joints and connective tissues of the body.
 Perfect for any level of practitioner.
 Use of a Mala is appropriate for this class, so bring one if you like.

 Yogatta Give Back – An all-levels practice, where modifications and options for each pose will be offered.
 Through breath work, meditation and asana the goal is for students to leave each class feeling refreshed and renewed.
 This class is $12 per person and $2 from each drop-in fee will go to a local non-profit.
+Currently, all Yogatta Give Back classes at The Firehouse benefit CITY DOGS Cleveland.
 (This class takes place every other Thursday evening and every 2nd and 4th Sunday morning, unless otherwise noted.)